Changing Market Towns

 It focuses on enabling and sustaining church growth in small and medium-sized towns and will significantly enhance the Diocese's ability to realise its commitment to:

-- In June 2024, Mike Kelly became CMT Program Lead, with Martin Kenward as Project Manager and Peter Leech providing oversight as Director of Mission and Ministry.
+• Martin Kenward is the Project Manager, with Peter Leech providing oversight as Director of Mission and Ministry.

-- The CMT Project reports to a CMT Board, chaired by the Ven Richard Harlow (Archdeacon of Huntingdon and Wisbech).
-The project leadership team is supported by central Operations Managers (Rebecca McRoberts and David Wells).
+• The CMT Project reports to a CMT Board, chaired by the Ven Richard Harlow (Archdeacon of Huntingdon and Wisbech).

 2024 Reviews and 2021 Mid-Term Reviews

-- These reviews built on an earlier a mid-term review of the Project done by John Truscott in 2021.
-Further details on these can be found on the pages linked below.
+These reviews built on an earlier a mid-term review of the project done by John Truscott in 2021.

 Changing Market Towns Prayer